 MARRIAGE DISSOLUTION – DIVORCE.

-Minnesota is an equitable distribution state, which means that marital property is to be divided between the parties based upon “equitable” principals as to what is fair and reasonable under the facts of each case.
+Minnesota is not a “community property” state.
+Rather, it is considered to be an “equity” state when it comes to property division.
+This means that marital property is to be divided between the parties based upon “equitable” principals as to what is fair and reasonable under the facts of each case.
 Marital property is generally any property that was acquired during the marriage.
-It includes real property (e.g. a homestead, or lake property), as well as personal property such as automobiles, household goods, savings, investments and retirement benefits, which were acquired during the marriage.
+It includes real property (e.g. a homestead, land, or lake property), as well as personal property such as automobiles, household goods, savings, investments and retirement benefits, which were acquired during the marriage.
 Most judges take an “equitable” division to mean an equal or near equal, fifty-fifty division of assets and liabilities.
 However, where there is hardship or where one spouse lacks the ability to provide for their own needs, the court is granted considerable discretion to make a disparate division of assets and liabilities.
 The court, with some limitations, is allowed to consider the parties’ respective contributions to the acquisition and preservation of the marital estate, however it will be presumed that both parties’ contributed to the marriage, even where one party was not employed outside of the home, for example in the case of a homemaker.

 CUSTODY AND PARENTING TIME.

-There are two aspects to custody of minor children in Minnesota, specifically; legal custody and physical custody.
+There are two aspects to the custody of minor children under Minnesota law.
+Specifically, legal custody and physical custody.
 In Minnesota, it is presumed to be in the best interests of a minor child for the parents to share legal custody jointly.
-This means that both parents have equal rights and responsibilities in so far as participating in major decisions determining a minor child’s upbringing as it relates to education, healthcare and religious training.
+This means that both parents have equal rights and responsibilities in participating in and making major decisions determining a minor child’s upbringing as it relates to education, healthcare and religious training.
 Physical custody means the day-to-day care of the minor child or children.
 While some states presume that a shared parenting plan (Wisconsin for example) is in the best interests of minor children, there is no such presumption under current Minnesota law as to what physical custody or parenting time arrangements are in the best interests of minor children.
 Accordingly, it is up to the parties themselves to come up with a day-to-day parenting arrangement that suits their children’s needs.
 If the parties’ cannot agree, it will be left to a complete stranger, that is a family court judge or referee to make the arrangement, based upon what the court perceives to be in the so-called “best interests” of the parties’ minor children.

-In Minnesota, child support is normally determined through the use of a mathematical formula which takes into account both parents’ average gross monthly incomes, in consideration of the amount of time each parent spends with the child or children.
-Child support is broken down into three distinct categories, which include: Basic Support, Healthcare Support and Childcare Support.
+In Minnesota, child support is normally determined through the use of a mathematical formula which takes into account both parents’ gross monthly incomes, whether spousal maintenance is being paid, and the amount of time each parent spends with the minor child or children.
+A parent’s legal obligation to provide support for any non-joint minor child, is also considered.
+Child support is broken down into three distinct categories and includes; basic support, healthcare support and childcare support.
 Basic support is a monthly dollar amount paid by one parent to the other.
-Healthcare Support, normally obligates one parent to maintain the healthcare insurance and each party to contribute a portion of the monthly premium expense based upon their percentage of “household” income.
-Healthcare support also normally includes an obligation for each party to pay a similar portion of any deductible, co-pays, or any other uncovered medical, dental or healthcare expense of the minor or dependent children.
+Healthcare support, normally obligates one parent to maintain the healthcare insurance and directs each party to contribute a portion of the monthly premium expense, based upon the parties’ respective percentage of “household” income.
+Healthcare support also normally includes an obligation for each party to pay a similar portion of any deductible, co-pays, or any other medical, dental or healthcare expense of the minor child which is not covered by insurance.

 SPOUSAL MAINTENANCE (ALIMONY)

-In a divorce or marriage dissolution proceeding, or in a proceeding for a legal separation, either spouse may request that the court order the other spouse pay to them a monthly dollar amount of spousal maintenance (or alimony).
-In order to obtain such an order, the spouse seeking maintenance must demonstrate the need for maintenance by establishing by a preponderance of the evidence (i.e. a mere tipping of the scales), that they lack sufficient financial resources, including the ability to earn an income, sufficient enough to allow them to meet for their own reasonable monthly living expenses.
+In a divorce or marriage dissolution proceeding, or in a proceeding for a legal separation, either spouse may request that the court order the other spouse pay to them a monthly dollar amount of spousal maintenance (formerly called alimony in Minnesota).
+In order to obtain such an order, the spouse seeking maintenance must demonstrate a “need” for maintenance by establishing by a preponderance of the evidence (i.e. a mere tipping of the scales), that they lack sufficient financial resources, including the ability to earn an income, sufficient enough to allow them to meet for their own reasonable monthly living expenses.

-Unlike child support though, there are no specific guidelines or computer formulas for the court to follow in computing spousal maintenance.
-Because of this, the issue of alimony rests in the sound discretion of the court, and two different judges hearing the exact same testimony, could reach two very different results.
-As a consequence, the issue of whether alimony or maintenance is appropriate at all, and in what amounts and for how long, can all prove very difficult to resolve.
-In addressing spousal maintenance issues, the judge is required to consider the factors set out by the legislature in Minn.
+Unlike child support though, there are no specific guidelines or mathematical formulas for the court to follow in computing spousal maintenance.
+Because of this, the issue of alimony rests in the sound discretion of the court.
+It is frequently said that two different judges hearing the exact same testimony, could reach two very different results when it comes to maintenance.
+As a consequence, the issue of whether alimony or maintenance is appropriate at all, and in what amounts and for what duration, can all prove very difficult to resolve.
+In addressing spousal maintenance issues, the judge or family court referee is required to consider the factors set out by the legislature in Minn.
 Stat. § 518.552, which include:

 - the financial resources of the party seeking maintenance;